 Update: A winner has been chosen and emailed.
 Thanks for everyone’s entries — SO FUN to read about our pets.
 Astro says, “Woof!”
 He approves.
+ENTRIES NOW CLOSED.
 Stay tuned for July’s contest.
 Hmmmm.
 What shall I ask this month?
 Original post: Robin was last month’s winner of a “Love The House You’re In” custom collage made by our collage artist laureate Mel Kolstad.
 That’s Robin’s house… and her dog, woof!… all interpreted by Mel — she cut out each little brick by hand!
 Now, it’s time to find a winner for June.
 If you would like to enter to win a custom collage featuring your house and photos, read on….

 To enter, complete these two steps: